fremietlara/fremietlara.github.io/_posts/2020-02-27-lets-begin.markdown

 Emacs (cuz :cupid:), GitHub Pages (I use git daily) and Markdown (crept in from other projects I use)

-the first post will be about [Fixed Time, Variable Scope][fixed-time-variable-scope] which recently rocked my world.
+the first post will be about [Stop work and put your pencil down]({% post_url 2020-03-01-stop-work-put-pencil-down.markdown %}) which recently rocked my world.

 Thank you for letting me be part of your future cone of light.